Collagen: eat your way to younger skin

 “You can’t improve your body’s collagen by rubbing it on your skin,” says Libby Babet, trainer and co-founder of Chief healthy snack foods.
 “It’s like rubbing protein powder on your muscles and hoping they’ll get bigger.”

 Babet says we should think of food as information.
-The food you eat contains information (such as nutrients) which your body uses to create a human being (you).
+The food you eat contains information (such as nutrients) that your body uses to create a human being (you).
 The better the information you feed your body, the better body you’ll be able to create.

-So what foods are the best source of collagen?
+So what foods are best?

 “The process also requires vitamin C, zinc and copper,” Babet explains.
 “You can get vitamin C by eating things like citrus fruits, tomatoes, broccoli and greens.
 You can get the minerals by eating meats, shellfish, nuts, whole grains and beans.”

-If you’re looking for the best collagen source that isn’t a supplement, Babet recommends you go for bone broth made from beef, chicken or fish bones.
+If you’re looking for the best source that isn’t a supplement, Babet recommends you go for bone broth made from beef, chicken or fish bones.

 “I don’t get much of a chance to make my own bone broth these days so if I buy it ready-made I always buy grass-fed, and if I can I’ll opt for organic,” she says.

 When you’re consuming collagen, Babet’s number one rule is to avoid combining it with sugar.
 Sugar competes with vitamin C, which is important for absorbing collagen.
-In fact, before you start eating more collagen-rich foods, reducing the amount of sugar in your diet is probably the number one thing you can do to improve your collagen levels.
+In fact, before you start eating more collagen-rich foods, reducing the amount of sugar in your diet is probably the number one thing you can do to improve your levels.

-How much collagen should we be consuming?
+How much should we be consuming?

-Most of the research is based on at least five grams of collagen per day.
+Most of the research is based on at least five grams per day.
 Chief Collagen Bars contain 11.5 grams per serve, which is aligned with studies around joint and tendon health.
 Beauty Food also sells collagen-rich products that are low in sugar.